 The OCP or “The Open Closed Principle” is the popular “O” from the SOLID principles of Object-Oriented Design.

 As an architect consultant working in London, I get a question about SOLID, every other interview.
 As usually the interview is about an hour, I answer the question by an out-of-the-textbook type of answer, otherwise, the interview will span for hours.
-I keep my opinions for myself and I am a happier person
+I keep my opinions for myself and I am a happy puppy.

 The principle origin